njgeorge000158/Student-Outcomes-Analysis-with-Pandas/README.md

 ----

-Here is a rewritten and improved version of your analysis:

----

 **District High School Academic Performance Analysis**

 As chief data scientist for the city's school district, I conducted a comprehensive analysis of high school standardized test results and related data to identify trends in academic performance.
 While the data paints a reasonably clear picture of current conditions, it also raises important questions about the underlying drivers of those trends.